ClaraMarquardt/EmailAnalyser/README.md

 # Set up the reoccurring job
 cd [local path]/email_sentiment                           # navigate to the 'email_sentiment' directory
 source code/machine_code/execution_master_cron_initial.sh # set-up the reoccurring job

+# User settings
+You will be asked a number of questions:

 # Note
 * You may initially be prompted for a password ("Password: ") -